marcsgil/QuantumMeasurements.jl/docs/src/twin_photons_prop.md

 Therefore, this measurement is not a PVM/POVM.

-As discussed in [PhysRevA.64.052312](@cite), this occured because of experimental ease:
+As discussed in [PhysRevA.64.052312](@cite), this occurred because of experimental ease:
 This measurement only contains 16 settings (the minimum amount), as opposed to the 36 settings present in the [Twin Photons](@ref) example.
-Notice, also, that only one of the polarization states changes between each successive measurement, so that only one set of wave plates need to be adjusted.
+Notice, also, that only one of the polarization states changes between each successive measurement, so that only one set of wave plates needs to be adjusted.

 To deal with this kind of situation, we can build a [`ProportionalMeasurement`](@ref):

 ````@example twin_photons_prop
-μ = ProportionalMeasurement(projectors)
+μ = ProportionalMeasurement(projectors);
+nothing #hide
 ````

 The theory behind this is better explained at [Proportional Measurements](@ref prop_meas).